lolzio5/Team05-RISCV-Final/README.md

 **Figure (3.4.2(3))** shows the simulation in **Figure(3.4.2(2))** one clock cycle later.
 The PC value in the fetch stage is $32$ indicating a JALR (RET) instruction.
 Note how the `TakeJB` flags aren't set during this fetch stage.
 This is due to JALR being decoded fully in the decode stage as discussed earlier (in general, for JALR, the `TakeJB` flags aren't generated, instead the computed jump target is fed into `PCNext` using `PCSrcD` signals).

-Also note how the Decode stage is flushed in this cycle to prevent the incorrectly fetched instruction with `PC` of $36$ from propagating through the pipieline
+Also note how the Decode stage is flushed in this cycle to prevent the incorrectly fetched instruction with `PC` of $36$ from propagating through the pipeline

 <br>